head-first-csharp/fifth-edition/README.md

-# Welcome to the GitHub project for **Head First C#, 5th Edition**
+# Head First C#: A Learner's Guide to Real-World Programming with C# and .NET (5th edition)

 ![](Images/Head_First_CSharp_cover_glasses.png)

+Welcome to the GitHub project for *Head First C#* (5th edition).
 This project contains source code, downloadable PDFs, graphics, and additional files for the projects in the 4th edition of ***Head First C#**: A Learner's Guide to Real-World Programming with C# and .NET Core* (O'Reilly Media 2023).

 Download a free PDF of the first four chapters: [```Head_First_Csharp_Chapters_1_to_4.pdf```](https://github.com/head-first-csharp/fifth-edition/raw/master/Head_First_Csharp_Chapters_1_to_4.pdf)